matinlotfali/COMP2052-Cordova1/README.md

 export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64
 ```

-You need to log out and log in again to make the variables effective.
+You need to reopen your terminal to make the variables effective.